pradeep-isawasan/academic-kickstart/content/post/0toNa.md

 ```
 {{< figure library="true" src="NaN.PNG" lightbox="true" >}}

-Yes, finally we had successfully replace the 0's with NaN's.
+Yes, finally we had successfully replaced the 0's with NaN's.

 For some machine learning algorithms having missing values can cause trouble.
 In my next post I will discuss on this.